elenawinters/UniversePresence/README.md

-# LEGO Universe Rich Presence
+# UniversePresence for LEGO Universe

 This mod is incomplete.
 I have abandoned it for the time being, due to various reasons.